mriiidul/Word_Cloud/README.md

-Here’s a full and detailed `README.md` for your project:

----

 # **CSE 64_K Word Cloud with Java**

 This repository contains a Java program that generates a colorful word cloud in the console.
 The word cloud is created using a list of names, randomized colors, and a structured pattern to produce visually appealing output.